zephyrproject-rtos/zephyr/CONTRIBUTING.rst

 to the `Zephyr-devel mailing list`_ to introduce and discuss your idea with the development community.

+Please note that it's common practice on IRC to be away from the channel, but still have a client logged in to receive traffic.
+If you ask a question to a particular person and they don't answer, **try to stay signed in to the channel** if you can, so they have time to respond to you.
+This is especially important given the many different timezones Zephyr developers live in.
+If you don't get a timely response on IRC, try sending a message to the mailing list instead.

 It's always a good practice to search for existing or related issues before submitting your own.
 When you submit an issue (bug or feature request), the triage team will review and comment on the submission, typically within a few